 to build, they are established first to service the most important locations.

-favored the concentration of several activities at specific places and
+favored the clustering of several activities in a suburban setting.

 4. Space / Time Relationships

-One of the most basic relationships of transportation involves how
+One of the most basic relationships supported by transportation involves how

 much space can be overcome within a given amount of time.
 The faster

 the mode, the larger is the distance that can be overcome within the